 In this study, based on the theory of the AM-ACP, the PDO index has been analyzed to study the abrupt change process.
-The PDO has been considered as an important indicator of the decadal variability of the Pacific Ocean (Meehl et al., 1993), which has a great relationship with China climate (Wang et al., 2010).
-It has been shown in many previous studies, that this index has experienced several abrupt changes over the past 100 years (Mantua, 1997), and that all of these abrupt changes correspond to the global climate changes.
+The PDO has been considered as an important indicator of the decadal variability of the Pacific Ocean (Meehl et al., 1993), which has a strong relationship with the climate of China (Wang et al., 2013).
+It has been shown in many previous studies, that this index has experienced several abrupt changes over the past 100 years (Mantua et al., 1997; Tsonis et al., 2007), and that all of these abrupt changes correspond to the global climate changes.